 We are subject to the risk that a counterparty to one or more of our customer arrangements will default on its performance obligations.
 A counterparty may fail to comply with its commercial commitments, which could then lead it to default on its obligations with little or no notice to us.
 This could limit our ability to take action to mitigate our exposure.
 Additionally, our ability to mitigate our exposures may be constrained by the terms of our commercial arrangements or because market conditions prevent us from taking effective action.
 In addition, our ability to recover any funds from financially distressed or insolvent counterparties is limited, and our recovery rates in such instances have historically been very low.
-Because a majority of our accounts receivable are owed by three large OTAs, delays or a failure to pay by any of these advertisers could result in a significant increase in our credit losses, and we may be unable to fund our operations.
+Because a majority of our accounts receivable are owed by Booking Holdings and Expedia Group, delays or a failure to pay by any of these advertisers could result in a significant increase in our credit losses, and we may be unable to fund our operations.
 In addition, as we seek to diversify our advertiser base to include additional advertisers, including alternative accommodation providers, beyond our core OTA base, we may increase our exposure to our counterparties that may fail to pay us.
 These counterparties may also be located in countries where enforcement of our creditors' rights is more difficult than in the countries where our major OTA advertisers are located.
 If one of our counterparties becomes insolvent or files for bankruptcy, our ability to recover any losses suffered as a result of that counterparty's default may be limited by the liquidity of the counterparty or the applicable laws governing the bankruptcy proceedings, and in any event, the customers of that counterparty may seek redress from us, even though the booking with that counterparty was not conducted on our platform.
-In the event of such default, we could incur significant losses, which could adversely impact our business, results of operations, financial condition and prospects.
+In addition, almost all of our agreements with OTAs, hotel chains and independent hotels may be terminated at will or upon three to seven days' prior notice by either party.
+In the event of such default or termination, we could incur significant losses or reduced revenue, which could adversely impact our business, results of operations, financial condition and prospects.